4minitz/4minitz/doc/admin/adminguide.md

 It is OK to run the script multiple times, it only adds new users that are available in LDAP but not in 4minitz user database.
 If email addresses or user long names changed in LDAP for a given username, the script updates these fields in the 4minitz user database.
+The script never deletes any users from the 4minitz user database.
+Granted access right to meeting series or minutes are not changed on existing users by the importUsers.js script.

 _Note: The LDAP "uid" and the the 4minitz user database field "username" are considered as primary key in the import step.
 But it is